 - Support hub with alerts, drivers, release notes, known issues, and FAQs

-- Tableau Trust for status of the Tableau Online and Tableau Public
+- Tableau Trust for status of the Tableau Cloud and Tableau Public

 - Twitter support with updates trending technical support issues, popular KB articles, and more